GENERATION is an ambitious arts programme running until 30 November, here is a by numbers guide:

 The Lamp of Sacrifice by Nathan Coley,

 Gallery of Modern Art, Glasgow

 15 May – 1 February

 286 cardboard model buildings have been made to scale for this installation.
 Gathering all Edinburgh’s places of worship together highlights the sheer range of architecture in the religious cityscape.

 From 1 June

-32 is the astounding number of artists who will have work exhibited at 9 shows across Edinburgh from June.
-See art by the likes of Jim Lambie, Martin Boyce, Richard Wright and Christine Borland at venues including the RSA and the National Galleries of Scotland.
+32 is the astounding number of artists who have work exhibited at 9 shows across Edinburgh from June.
+See art by the likes of Jim Lambie, Martin Boyce, Richard Wright and Christine Borland at venues including the National Galleries of Scotland.